 In addition to needing an editor, recruiting a solid designer is essential.
 Unless you are one yourself, don’t neglect to find a designer who can create a solid, customized book cover for you.

 The book cover is more than just the image you choose to put on the front.
-There are many elements of a book cover and they all need to be considered:
+There are many elements of a book cover for example a book title, and summary, and they all need to be considered:

 Once you have chosen a designer, don’t be shy about speaking up.
 Even the best designers won’t get it right the first time, every time.